 Examples of areas of research for Master's theses are:

-• Anatomy and systematics of marine reptiles from the World Heritage Site Monte San Giorgio Switzerland/Italy
+• Anatomy and systematics of Triassic reptiles from the World Heritage Site Monte San Giorgio Switzerland/Italy

-• Anatomy and systematics of marine reptiles from the Prosanto Formation, Ducan area, Switzerland
+• Anatomy and systematics of Triassic reptiles from the Prosanto Formation, Ducan area, Switzerland

 • Cranial and endocranial anatomy of extant and extinct reptiles using 3D data